Santo Santoro: Share trading scandal and resignation

-On 14 March 2007, Senator Santoro disclosed that he had breached the government's ministerial code of conduct by holding shares in CBio, a biotechnology company related to his portfolio.
-Santoro claimed he had received the shares in January 2006, had failed to declare or divest them when he became Minister for Ageing, until he sold them in January 2007 after realising three months earlier that there might be a conflict of interest.
-Initially Prime Minister John Howard and other government ministers defended the breach on the grounds that it was inadvertent.
+On 14 March 2007, Santoro disclosed that he had breached the government's ministerial code of conduct by holding shares in CBio, a biotechnology company related to his portfolio.
+Santoro claimed he had received the shares in January 2006, but had failed to declare or divest them when he became Minister for Ageing.
+He sold them in January 2007, after realising three months earlier that there might be a conflict of interest.
+Initially, Prime Minister John Howard and other government ministers defended the breach on the grounds that it was inadvertent.

-However, further controversy arose over the fate of the profits derived from the sale of the shares in question.
-Santoro claimed he had donated the proceeds of the sale to a "charity", the Family Council of Queensland.
-Although this organization is registered as a non-profit entity, it is not registered as a charity.

-It was subsequently found during an audit of his finances that Santoro had failed to declare 72 other share trades, and he resigned from the ministry on 16 March 2007 and was replaced as Minister for Ageing by Christopher Pyne.
-The failures to declare his share trading were in breach of Australian Senate's requirement that Senators' interests be registered, viz: "Any alteration to a senator’s registrable interests, or those of the senator’s spouse or partner, or dependent children, must be notified to the registrar within 35 days of the change occurring."

 On 20 March, Santoro announced he would resign from the Senate, and federal politics altogether.
-This meant that he had served as a Commonwealth Minister without ever facing election.
+That meant that he had served as a Commonwealth Minister without ever facing election.
 He was replaced in the Senate by Sue Boyce.

 Later career

-Santo Santoro was federal Liberal Party vice-president until resigning in 2014 when he was forced to choose between that and being a paid lobbyist.
+Santoro was federal Liberal Party vice-president until 2014, when he resigned after being forced to choose between that role and being a paid lobbyist.
 He owns Santo Santoro Consulting and is registered as a lobbyist on both the Queensland and federal registers.

+In 2010, it was reported that Santoro was considering a run for Italian politics.
+However, that never eventuated.